dalong0514/readnotes/20210106计算原文/2021043Electron-From-Beginner-to-Pro/2021043Electron-From-Beginner-to-Pro0701.md

 Additional Open Dialog PropertiesThe showOpenDialog has several other properties that can be set within the options object.
 The first is the title property.

 On Windows, this string will be displayed on the top of the dialog as shown in Figure 7-2.

-106

-Chapter 7 ■ Working With the Dialog MoDule

 Figure 7-2.
 The title property being displayed